hagnernils/ldgv/article.md

       return VUnit
 ```
 One special feature of LDST is a type-level recursor: it allows for implementing number-indexed protocols.
-The Declaration consists of a number `e1` as well as a zero and a nonzero case that get evaluated when `e1` is 0 or > 0.
+The declaration consists of a number `e1` as well as a zero and a nonzero case that get evaluated when `e1` is 0 or > 0.
 The identifier `i1` binds the current value of `e1`, `i2` the result of the recursive interpretation.
 ```haskell
   exp@(NatRec e1 e2 i1 i2 e3) -> do